Current employer: Thomson Reuters

 Tell us about your career path since graduation?

-It’s been a wild ride!
+It’s been a wild ride.
 I started off with a couple of years in London in a sales role with Reuters.
 In 2002 I moved to Singapore for two years and I have been in Asia ever since.
 Two years later I joined American Express and spent almost ten years with them, living and working in Singapore, Thailand and India.
 I was very fortunate to have the opportunity to lead cross-functional teams across Asia.
-I moved to Hong Kong in mid 2013 with PayPal and am now running the North Asia business for Thomson Reuters.
+I moved to Hong Kong in mid 2013 with PayPal and ran with the North Asia business for Thomson Reuters.
+I am still with Thomson Reuters, where I am the Global Head of Digital Identity.

 Has your career path changed since graduation?